 Athletic Clearance

-Every student wishing to participate in a sport must have a medical clearance to participate.
-Physical forms are available on line or in the Athletics Office.
+Every student who participates in a sport must have medical clearance, a completed physical form, and other documents to participate.
+Physical Forms are available online or in the Athletics Office & through Home Campus.
+Link: Home Campus

 Activity Attendance